Operation Tiger (1992): Battle of Konavle

 The JNA withdrew from the area as agreed, leaving Croatian soil by 8:30 pm on 20 October.
 However, it was replaced by the VRS on the high ground overlooking the low-lying coastal plateau containing Dubrovnik Airport and the town of Cavtat.
 On 20 October, two Croatian police boats carrying Croatian Minister of the Interior Ivan Jarnjak, the EU monitoring mission's Lieutenant General David Cranston and journalists docked in Cavtat, but the VRS fired mortars at them.
 Bobetko appointed Major General Nojko Marinović—commander of the HV during the siege of Dubrovnik—to perform a landing operation in the Cavtat area the same day.
 The first landing took place at 3:15 am on 21 October when the ferry Pelješćanka transported elements of the 5th Battalion of the 1st Guards Brigade to Cavtat.
 The amphibious operation was also supported by the ferries Postire and Blace which landed tanks, and other personnel-transporting craft.
 The 5th Battalion of the 1st Guards Brigade was joined that day by elements of the 1st and the 3rd Battalions of the same brigade.
 At 1:15 pm, the Pelješćanka was hit by VRS fire, but sustained only minor damage.

-After they landed in Cavtat, the HV moved towards the high ground to the north through Zvekovica and Uskoplje, east of Cavtat.
-The 1st Battalion of the 1st Guards Brigade first reached the VRS positions at Gradina Hill, which quickly overrun and the battalion proceeded towards Jasenica, about 3 km north-east of Cavtat, reaching the village by the afternoon.
+After landing in Cavtat, the HV moved towards the high ground to the north through Zvekovica and Uskoplje, east of Cavtat.
+The 1st Battalion of the 1st Guards Brigade first reached the VRS positions at Gradina Hill, which was quickly overrun and the battalion proceeded towards Jasenica, about 3 km north-east of Cavtat, reaching the village by the afternoon.
 On 21 October, the 5th Battalion of the 1st Guards Brigade took positions in Stravča and Duba villages adjacent to the Croatia–Bosnia and Herzegovina border in the north of the region, while the special police moved to the villages of Dubravka and Karasovići in the east of Konavle near the Yugoslav border.
 The 3rd Battalion of the 1st Guards Brigade advanced towards Čilipi and Gruda along the Adriatic Highway running through the centre of Konavle.
 The 2nd Battalion of the 1st Guards Brigade entered the area to secure the Dubrovnik—Plat road connecting the region with the rest of Croatia.
-In the afternoon, the HV deployed a battalion of reserve infantry drawn from Dubrovnik Home Guard, and on 23 October the 156th Infantry Brigade was deployed to relieve the 1st Guards Brigade troops protecting the national border.
+In the afternoon, the HV deployed a battalion of reserve infantry drawn from Dubrovnik Home Guard, and on 23 October, the 156th Infantry Brigade was deployed to relieve the 1st Guards Brigade troops protecting the national border.